 Speaking of enduring, you should know that it typically takes around four to five years of apprenticeship till you can be licensed.
 This includes your course work, on-the-job training, and the apprenticeship of course.

 To break it down you would on average spend around 9,000 hours or about five years completing all this.
 This is split with the majority of the time going towards your on-the-job training, while a part of the time goes for the course work and theoretical studies.

-So, basically, it’s like working in the day and studying at night.
+So, basically, being an electrician’s apprentice consists of working in the day and studying at night.
 Like we mentioned before, it is a demanding path.
 The biggest upside though is that you get paid to learn.
 Yes, you will be working too but it is to your benefit.
 Either it is a win-win.